folsomcp/specpolFlow/docs-jb/Tutorials/Contributing.md

 ```
 spf-dev-env\Scripts\activate
 ```
 With the virtual environment active, you can now install the development version of SpecpolFlow into this environment, instead of your regular Python environment.
-If you have different version installed in different environments, you can switch versions just by activating or deactivating (just type `deactivate`) the virtual environment.
-Note, if you are using an IDE like VS Code, it may be easier to set up a virtual environment from within the that program.
+If you have a different version installed in different environments, you can switch versions just by activating or deactivating (just type `deactivate`) the virtual environment.
+Note, if you are using an integrated development environment (IDE) like VS Code, it may be easier to set up a virtual environment from within that program.

 ### Install your local copy